 You want to optimally build your muscles?
 Make sure that your muscle-building diet includes adequate amounts of the following nutrients:

 Proteins are one of the most important materials for building muscle.
-This doesn’t mean, however, that we will automatically become more muscular if we eat more protein.
+But that doesn’t mean, however, that we will automatically get more muscular if we eat more protein – in order for that to happen, you need to be training.
 Our average diet is normally completely adequate to cover our protein needs.
 What is important is that we take in healthy, biologically high-grade proteins.
 These can be found, for example, in low-fat meat or fish.
 There are also other important foods with proteins such as legumes, soya, eggs and dairy products.

 Nowadays, as soon as we start going to the gym, we already diligently start to stock up on protein shakes.
 We could save a lot of money here, namely because recreational athletes don’t need an extra portion of protein at all.
-They can cover their body’s protein requirements without difficulty via their normal diet.
+Recreational athletes don’t need an extra portion of protein at all.
+A normal diet is enough for the body to get the required protein.
 Make sure to incorporate sufficient protein-rich food in your daily nutritional plan.
 This will allow you to safely save on high-protein nutritional supplements.

 Vegetarians can also adequately cover their protein needs.
 They can consume dairy products, eggs and plant-based foods in the form of legumes (e.g. beans and lentils) or soya.
-Our body doesn't always need meat.
 The quality of protein found in plant-based protein sources is, however, normally not as high.
 You therefore need to make sure to take in a wider variety of foods and possibly eat a slightly higher volume of protein.

 The most important task of carbohydrates is to provide our muscles with quickly available energy.
 What is decisive is which carbohydrates we consume.
 Simple carbohydrates (e.g. those found in sugar) provide us with energy more quickly during training.
 They therefore also allow you to top up your energy reserves faster following a session.
 Between training, however, preference should be given to complex carbohydrates.
 They make you feel full for longer and are also healthier.
 Whole grains are especially healthy, for example.